 After being in Goa for more than 3 years now, to me, exploration of Goa is the exploration of its lovely villages.
-Villages that are still rustic, villages that are affluent and villages that are still tucked in the middle of nature.
+Villages that are still rustic, villages that are affluent, and villages that are still tucked in the middle of nature.
 Last year when I wrote about Aldona, I got requests from some more villages to visit them.
 Assagao was one of them.
 After a long chain of email exchanges, this January I got to spend half a day in this lovely flower village of Goa.

 Yes, you read it right – Assagao is known as ‘Fullyanchem Gaon‘ or the flower village.
 Villagers here used to grow Marigold flower to sell in the famous Mapusa market.
-Mapusa is just about 4 km to the east of Assagao.
+Mapusa is just about 4 km to the east of the village.
 Assagao is, in fact, Goa’s own valley of flowers – surrounded by hills all around.
 Even when you go from Mapusa, you climb a hill and then go down to enter the village.

 You do not see many flowers now apart from the tufts of Bougainvillea in their bright colors almost everywhere.

-We were supposed to meet near Pallotti house in Assagao – which was thankfully well marked on Google Maps.
+We were supposed to meet near Pallotti’s house in Assagao – which was thankfully well marked on Google Maps.
 I reached a few minutes earlier than the walk time.
-I had time, so I walked into the premises of Pallotti building.
+I had time, so I walked into the premises of the Pallotti building.
 It turned out to be a seminary that teaches theology or philosophy and religion.
 The huge campus was inviting me to walk around.
 I walked towards the building to find the ancient Indus Valley seals replicated on the walls.

 Inside the building, a lovely tree was looming large with all its branches creating an umbrella-like formation.
 Under another tree sat Buddha in a meditative state.
 A wall had Saraswati carved on it.
 I spoke to the father & he told me that this is where the Christian priests are taught both Indian and western philosophy.
-How interesting is it to discover such things even before you have begun the official heritage walk.
+How interesting is it to discover such things even before you have begun the official heritage walk?

 We met the happy Felly and he introduced Assagao with a nice jingle that he and his team have come up with.
 We started walking towards the Pallotti house again.
-This was the Vodle Ghor or the biggest house in the village.
-Now, this houses a couple of institutes – one for the priests and other for the nuns.
+This was the Vodle Ghor, or the biggest house in the village.
+Now, this houses a couple of institutes – one for the priests and the other for the nuns.
 We walked inside the residential part of it.
 The narrow corridor led to the dining hall where I could see some remnants of carved wood furniture.
-This original building was in wood.
-I was damaged in a fire and the reconstruction was done without much use of wood.
+This original building was in the wood.
+It was damaged in a fire and the reconstruction was done without much use of wood.

 Houses of Assagao

 We started walking towards the St Cajetan Church on a street with lovely old trees.
 The canals crisscrossing the village could be seen anywhere.
-I learned that Assagao was surrounded by seven springs and the waters fed the village once upon a time.
+I learned that the village was surrounded by seven springs and the waters fed the village once upon a time.
 The springs were supposed to have medicinal properties – each one to take care of a different medical problem.

 Dovornem – The rest points

 These small white structures by the road – I assumed they were the crosses that can be seen everywhere in Goa.
 I was wrong.
-These were meant for the traders to keep their stuff on when they stop to take rest.
+These were meant for the traders to keep their stuff on when they stop to take a rest.
 If you look behind the structure, you would find a well equipped well.
 So, these roads were mini trade routes.
-People carrying their goods on the head would keep them here, have some water and take some rest before moving on.
+People carrying their goods on the head would keep them here, have some water, and take some rest before moving on.
 Something like the pit stops on modern highways.

-St Cajetan Church – Assagao
+St Cajetan Church

 Every village in Goa has a church at its center.
 Assagao has it on a slight hill – a lovely church in pristine white.
 Actually, they always look lovely.